 Appetizer Platter -

-Barbecued Suckling Pig 化皮乳豬件
+Barbecued Suckling Pig 化皮乳豬件 was decent.

 Smoked Egg with Oolong Tea and Black Truffle 黑松露茶燻蛋 was unanimously agreed to be overcooked for everyone’s half shares, but despite this being an invited event and asking us for feedbacks, one manager became a bit defensive and even shifted the blame on me for arriving late from work.
 If you ask opinions but expect to hear only words of praise and not any other constructive criticisms, pls don’t bother asking us!!
 Crispy Scallops with Mango sauce 香芒脆帶子 was refreshing for the humid weather.
 But the best 2 items were the Pig Knuckles in Abalone Sauce 鮑汁豬仔腳, which was perfectly done gelatinous and very good!
 Also the Marinated White Bitter Gourd with Salted Egg Yolk, Crispy Garlic and Dried Onion 金沙乾蔥伴涼瓜 was summery.